-The conclusion of the assessment is that only two windows would be impacted by the development in terms of loss of light.
+The conclusion of the assessment is that only two windows at 44 Cavendish Street would be impacted by the development in terms of loss of light.
 This is to the 2 habitable windows on the rear of the building.
 On balance and given the limited impact overall it is not considered this would warrant a reason for refusal, particularly given the other significant benefits of the scheme.

-Elmdale Walk
+2 - 12 Elmdale Walk